changeworld/azure-docs.ja-jp/articles/active-directory/active-directory-application-manifest.md

 <properties
-   pageTitle="Azure Active Directory のアプリケーション マニフェストについて | Microsoft Azure" description="Azure Active Directory アプリケーション マニフェストの使用方法を詳しく説明しています。このマニフェストは、Azure AD テナントでのアプリケーションの ID 構成を表しています。また、OAuth 認証、同意エクスペリエンスなどを利用しやすくするために使用されます。"
-   services="active-directory"
-   documentationCenter=""
-   authors="bryanla"
+   pageTitle="Understanding the Azure Active Directory Application Manifest | Microsoft Azure" description="Detailed coverage of the Azure Active Directory application manifest, which represents an application's identity configuration in an Azure AD tenant, and is used to facilitate OAuth authorization, consent experience, and more." services="active-directory" documentationCenter="" authors="bryanla"